Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 Not Matching Your Hair Color to Your Skin Tone

 Maybe you saw a picture of Christina Hendricks in a magazine and thought, “That’s the exact red I’ve always wanted!”
 But before you run out to get copper locks, make sure your ideal hair color matches your skin tone.

-Sure, that red looks lovely on Hendricks, but if you have a different skin tone, it won’t look so nice.
-Having a hair color that doesn’t match your skin tone can be really unflattering and actually make you look a little older.
+Sure, that red looks lovely on Hendricks, but if you have a different skin tone, it might be a poor fit.
+Having a hair color that doesn’t match your skin tone can be unflattering and actually make you look a little older.

 McCarthy says you can figure out your skin tone by looking at the veins in your hands.
 “If they’re a blueish tint, [your skin tone is] cool.
 If it’s a greenish tint, that’s warm,” she says.
 Then, pick a hair color that compliments your tone.

 “For warm, try strawberry blonde, red, brown, or black.
 For cool, try ash blonde, brown, or black with blue or violet undertones.”
 You can have any hair color you like, just make sure it works with the warmth or coolness of your complexion.